Cover letter

 You could use a logo in place of the headshot in this template.
 Or simply, include your photo:

 Design Pro Tip : Use our photo replace feature to quickly add your own headshot to your cover letter.
+You can use an AI generated headshot not to spend time on photoshoots.
 The Venngage online drag and drop editor lets you quickly upload your photo and drag it over the existing headshot.
 The tool will replace and resize for you.

 cover letter template